 19. Again, Talk to a Lawyer – This is not a complete or universally applied list of insurances your dental practice will need.
 Consult your legal counsel to ensure full and proper coverage.
 You do not want your new dental practice to be left in the dark.
 This point is included again on this starting a dental practice checklist to stress the importance of finding professionals to consult on topics outside of your expertise.
 A lawyer will provide solutions for you.

 Licensing, Regulations, Permits: Steps 20-25

 20. Zoning Laws – Local governments have zoning laws in place for businesses.
 Before you have your mind made up on a location, check with your local government if you can operate a new dental practice in your desired spot.
-This is another excellent situation when you should have a lawyer.
+This is another excellent situation where you should have a lawyer.
 It would save you time from having to read this.

 21. Dental License – Each state has different requirements, but you need to have a dental license to practice.
 Use this state map tool to see what your state requires.

 22. Controlled Substances – Dentists have the ability to prescribe controlled substances.
 You will need to register with the DEA and pay a fee in order to do so.
 Find more information on the application process here.